Guysnacho/tunjiprod/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/75c5c3e8-bfb9-4579-a019-bebe485f0329/deploy-status)](https://app.netlify.com/sites/tunjiprod/deploys)

 Yeeeaaaa, finally making a portfolio site.
 Lil late but fuck it we ball :)
 Follow me on a lil journey, fingers crossed I can crush this in about 2 weeks.
+Entirely cap.
+2 weeks from now (12/2/2022) though for sure.
 Follow development at [Tunji Productions](https://www.tunjiproductions.com)

 ## Setup